Kamrannv/ios-modular/README.md

 # **Primary course (happy path):**

 1. Execute "Save Feed Items" command with above data.
+2. System deletes the old cache data
 2. System encodes feed items.
 3. System timestamps the new cache.
-4. System replaces the cache with new data.
+4. System saves the new cache data.
 5. System delivers a success message.

 ---
+#### Deleting error course (sad path):
+1. System delivers error.

+#### Saving error course (sad path):
+1. System delivers error.

 Furthermore, in order to communicate the workflow of the feature to everyone, we can translate the requirements to the following flowchart.